DhrithiAlex/qd-mts-research-platform/README.md

 ## 📚 Research Documentation

 - **[RESEARCH.md](Research/RESEARCH.md)** — scientific rationale, biomarker details, and methodology for both modules.
-- **QD_Research_Platform_Explained.pdf** *(add to `/Research`)* — a comprehensive, plain-language guide to the whole platform: how quantum dots work, the shared architecture, both disease modules in full detail, safety considerations, and limitations — written to be clear to readers with no nanotechnology background as well as domain experts.
+- **[QD_Research_Platform_Explained.pdf](Research/QD_Research_Platform_Explained.pdf)** — a comprehensive, plain-language guide to the whole platform: how quantum dots work, the shared architecture, both disease modules in full detail, safety considerations, and limitations — written to be clear to readers with no nanotechnology background as well as domain experts.

 ## 🛠️ Tech Stack